jph6366/tide-pool/README.md

 ## About

-Tide-pool is a sandbox BRX project, built in [Typescript 4.9](https://www.typescriptlang.org) using [React 18](https://reactjs.org/).
+Tide-pool is a sandbox BRX project, built in [Typescript 4.9](https://www.typescriptlang.org) using [React 19](https://reactjs.org/).
-- The goal of this project is to create repositories  of direct links to public federal data with provided select, search, filter, and various display options.
+- The goal of this project is to re-implement [GMRT MapTool](https://github.com/mgds/gmrtMapTool) ( try it out [here](https://www.gmrt.org/GMRTMapTool/)) in the modern web development toolings below and further extend open source technologies.

 **Noteworthy Tooling Included:**